iuriaranda/lambda-telegram-bot-handler/README.md

 - `matches`: the result of executing regexp.exec on the message text.
 Will only be present for `onText` handlers as they run against a regexp.

 ## Setup

+To run a bot on AWS Lambda you just need 3 things:

+- A Lambda function with your bot's code (I use Grunt and [grunt-aws-lambda](https://github.com/Tim-B/grunt-aws-lambda) to deploy code easily)
+- An API gateway POST endpoint attached to your Lambda function
+- A Telegram bot with its webhook configured to point to your API gateway endpoint (it'll look something like `https://123456abc.execute-api.eu-west-1.amazonaws.com/prod/`)